Our Trustees

 Appointed to the Board: November 2023

-Phil Andrew is Group Chief Executive at Orbit, one of the UK’s foremost housing groups.
+Phil Andrew is Group Chief Executive at Orbit, one of the UK’s foremost builders and providers of social housing.
+He is Chair of the Society’s Finance and Investment Committee.

-Phil has more 30 years’ experience in leadership positions across the for-profit, governmental contracting and not-for-profit environments.
-The last 15 years specialising in commercially minded organisations that are driven by social purpose.
+Phil has more than 30 years’ experience in leadership positions across the for-profit, governmental contracting and not-for-profit environments.
+The last 15 years he has specialised in commercially minded organisations that are driven by social purpose.

-Prior to joining Orbit, Phil served as Chief Executive at StepChange Debt Charity and Chief Executive of Working Links.
-He has also held a number of senior positions in the UK and France including Chief Finance Officer of Sodexo UK & Ireland, and Chief Executive, Sodexo Justice Services.
-He is a Chartered Accountant, qualified treasurer, and Chartered Marketer, and was previously Vice-Chair of Raven Housing Trust and Chair of the Breck Foundation, an online safety awareness charity.
+Prior to joining Orbit, Phil served as Chief Executive at StepChange Debt Charity and as Chief Executive of Working Links.
+He has also held several senior positions in the UK and France including Chief Finance Officer of Sodexo UK & Ireland, and Chief Executive, Sodexo Justice Services.
+He is a chartered accountant, qualified treasurer, Chartered Housing professional and Chartered Marketer, and was previously Vice-Chair of Raven Housing Trust and Chair of the Breck Foundation, an online safety awareness charity.

 Appointed to the Board: March 2021

-He works with governments and the WHO on health policy and strategies to improve health for older adults with complex needs and those with dementia.
+He has led the development and delivery of health strategy and policy including the Department of Health for England’s National Dementia Strategy.
+He has also worked with governments and the World Health Organisation (WHO) on national and international strategies to improve health for older adults with complex needs and those with dementia.

 Caroline Fawcett